s-zeid/site/projects/appbackup/index.md

 > code when I was in high school).
 >
 > The command-line interface has been updated for iOS 8 and can be installed
-> on an iOS device as follows (run these commands on your device):
+> on a jailbroken iOS device as follows (run these commands on your device):
 >
 >     $ sudo apt-get install setuptools
 >     $ sudo easy_install -U iosappbackup